boazbk/crypto/lec_02_computational-security.md

 :::

 ::: { .pause }
-Working out this exercise on your own is a great way to get comfort with computational indistinguishability, which is a fundamental notion.
+Working out this exercise on your own is a great way to get comfortable with computational indistinguishability, which is a fundamental notion.
 :::

 ::: {.solution data-ref="compindex"}